I come from a long line of self-employed family members and I started a construction company with my husband in 1995.

 Question and Answer

-20-Day Preliminary Notices
+20-Day Preliminary Notice

-As long as you do your notice then you can file a lien even if your customer gets paid
+As long as you do your notice then you can file a lien even if your customer gets paid but doesn't pay you

 California Legal Notice of Non-Responsibility